dszwed/kadence-form-handler/README.md

-# kadence-form-handler
+# Kadence Form Handler
-Base class for handling Kadence form submits
+Base class for handling Kadence form submits.
+Kadence form is one of the pro blocks.